Frequently Asked Questions (FAQs)

 - Post events on engageSC.
 Back to Top

-The recognition process occurs during the first month of each semester; the recognition deadline for Spring 2017 has passed.
-For information for Spring recognition, visit the Campus Activities website or contact the Peer Leadership Team.
+The recognition process must be completed within the first month of each semester for organizations seeking re-recognition and within the first month and a half for new student organizations.
+For information for recognition, visit the Campus Activities website or contact the Peer Leadership Team.
 Back to Top

 An assembly is an umbrella organization for similar RSOs and is part of Program Board.
 An RSO’s membership in an assembly is voluntary; for example, a Latino RSO may choose whether or not to belong to the Latino Student Assembly.
 However, there are advantages to belonging to an assembly, such as funding, access to office space and art supplies, and public relations and webpage assistance.